Tabeeb1/Transfer-Learning/README.md

-This is where I will be keeping my codes for machine learning stuffs
+This is where I will be keeping my codes for Transfer learning stuffs I used for my thesis purpose